 All Students will receive a "Nutritional Tour Packet" and a Meal Application Packet on the first day of school designed especially for their individual school layout.

-Gluten Free Menu - Pre-Order - Our South Fayette Nutritional team is dedicated to the special dietary needs of our students.
+Gluten Free Menu Must be pre order the (Friday) prior to the week needed - Our South Fayette Nutritional team is dedicated to the special dietary needs of our students.
 Please contact Ms. Tricia Wood 724-693-3019 to discuss Gluten Free Options.
 Arrangements must be in place prior to order these special meals.
+Call 412-221-4542 x277 for Inquiries.

 Gluten Free Menu -- Pre Order the "Friday Prior" see menu for insturctions.
 Must have Physician Note to order Gluten Free Menu on file at the Food Service Directors/Nurses Office.